 73. Powers of officers

-An authorized officer appointed under the royalty provisions may exercise the powers conferred on an authorized officer under those provisions.
+An authorised officer appointed under the royalty provisions may exercise the powers conferred on an authorised officer under those provisions.

 74. Royalty a debt due to the State

 The amount of royalty due under the Barrow Island lease shall, until paid or recovered under the royalty provisions, be a debt due from the lessee of the lease to the State.